 Board leadership and effectiveness is supported by diversity of talents in the Board and Management.
-The Board, through its Remuneration Committee, evaluates and determines the level of remuneration of its Directors and Senior Management on annual basis which enables the Group to attract, retain and motivate Directors and Senior Management with relevant experience and expertise needed.
+The Board, through its Remuneration Committee, evaluates and determines the level of remuneration of its Director and Senior Management on annual basis which enables the Group to attract, retain and motivate Directors and Senior Management with relevant experience and expertise needed.

-The Director Remuneration Policy is available on the Company's website at www.luxchem.com.my The Board is satisfied that all Executive Directors and Senior Management are remunerated based on the Group's performance, market conditions and their responsibilities whilst the remuneration of the Non-Executive Directors is determined in accordance with their experience, level of responsibilities assumed in the Board and the Board Committee; their attendance and/or special skills and expertise they bring to the Board.
+The Board has updated its Director Remuneration Policy on 28 July 2022 and it is published on the Company's website at www.luxchem.com.my.
+The Board is satisfied that all Executive Directors and Senior Management are remunerated based on the Group's performance, market conditions and their responsibilities whilst the remuneration of the Non-Executive Directors is determined in accordance with their experience, level of responsibilities assumed in the Board and the Board Committee; their attendance and/or special skills and expertise they bring to the Board.

-The aggregate remuneration paid or payable to all Directors of the Company during the FY 2023 is listed on a named basis with the detailed remuneration breakdown available under Practice 8.1 of the CG Report.
-However, the Board decided not to disclose the top five (5) Senior Management's remuneration in bands of RM50,000 as the Board is of the opinion that the disclosure on a named basis for the Senior Management would not be in the best interest of the Group due to confidentiality concerns.
+The aggregate remuneration paid or payable to all Directors of the Company during the FY 2022 is listed on a named basis with the detailed remuneration breakdown available under Practice 8.1 of the CG Report.
+However, the Board decided not to disclose the top five Senior Management's remuneration in bands of RM50,000.00 as the Board is of the opinion that the disclosure on a named basis for the Senior Management would not be in the best interest of the Group due to confidentiality concerns.